armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.updateApplication.md

 ## Example Policy
 This policy disables the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions.

-**Note:** The Spinnaker UI is not currently able to display an error message when this policy denies the action.
+> **Note:** The UI is not currently able to display an error message when this policy denies the action.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.http.authz